pmiguelpinto90/ShiftDisplay/README.md

   Create a ShiftDisplay object, initialize the library using the interface pins, display properties and configurations.
   A display can be set as a whole, or divided by sections.
 Sections can be a logical separation (for example hours and minutes on a 4 digit clock display), or a physical separation (for example timer and score on a scoreboard with multiple displays).

-  `display`: newly created ShiftDisplay type object.

-  `latchPin`, `clockPin`, `dataPin`: number of the Arduino digital pins connected to the latch, clock and data pins of the shift registers;
+  `latchPin`, `clockPin`, `dataPin` (int): number of the Arduino digital pins connected to the latch, clock and data pins of the shift registers;
   if is not specified, the default pins are 6 for latch, 7 for clock, and 5 for data.

-  `displayType`: constant `COMMON_ANODE` or `COMMON_CATHODE`, defining the type of the display.
+  `displayType` (DisplayType): type of the display, can be common anode or cathode.

-  `displaySize`: quantity of digits on the display.
+  `displaySize` (int): quantity of digits on the display.

-  `sectionSizes`: array of ints, each array position contains the quantity of digits for a section, in order;
+  `sectionSizes` (int[]): quantity of digits for each section, defined by each value in array;
-  terminate array with a 0 or lower value.
+  end array with a 0 or lower value.

-  `displayDrive`: constant `MULTIPLEXED_DRIVE` or `STATIC_DRIVE`, defining the drive algorithm of the display;
+  `displayDrive` (DisplayDrive): drive algorithm of the display, can be multiplexed or static drive;
-  if is not specified, the default is MULTIPLEXED_DRIVE.
+  if is not specified, the default is `MULTIPLEXED_DRIVE`.

-  `swappedShiftRegisters`: when set to true, changes shift registers order to first being digit index controller, and second being segment controller;
+  `swappedShiftRegisters` (bool): when set to true, changes shift registers order to first being digit index controller, and second being segment controller;
-  when is set, displayDrive is forced to MULTIPLEXED_DRIVE.
+  if is specified, displayDrive is forced to `MULTIPLEXED_DRIVE`.

-  `indexes`: array of ints, with a custom digit index order, each array position contains the index of where the digit is output from the shift register;
+  `indexes` (int[]): custom digit index order, each array position contains the index of where the digit is output from the shift register;
   if is not specified, the default is `{ 0, 1, 2, 3, 4, 5, 6, 7 }`.

 ### Functions